saulocamposi/calculadorabitcoinv2/README.md

 #To contribute

-Our aim is the topics below, join us.
+Our aim is on the topics below,how much more people a thinking in the same propose, most we are much more stronger.Join Us.

 Documentation
 Improve documentation for users and developers